naddeoa/git-bulk/README.md

 ## Operations
 These are the supported operations.
 It is assumed that `git-bulk` will be executed from the project root.
-Most of these commands also support targeitng subsets of the repositories as well, which looks like `git-bulk status ./src/Repo1 ./src/Repo2 Repo3`.
+Most of these commands also support targeting subsets of the repositories as well, which looks like `git-bulk status ./src/Repo1 ./src/Repo2 Repo3`.
 Repository names can be specified as directory names or paths.
+For more information on these commands, run `git-bulk help <command>`.

 `git-bulk help`-
-Show the help menu with a list of all possibile operations.
+Show the help menu with a list of all possible operations.

 `git-bulk status` -
 Execute `git status` on all of the repositories that have any changes, where a